-The proposed site is situated away from the existing farmyard due to the existing topography and lack of sufficient land to cater for the installation and its location within a village.
+The proposed site is situated alongside the existing farmyard, with a degree of separation from the other existing sheds for biosecurity, but situated in a natural dip.
 The surrounding land is exclusively agricultural.
 The site is classed as open countryside in the Powys County Council Local Plan.